rohan77700/ro_han/README.md

 - 🧑🏻‍💻 My name is Rohan :)
 - 🌏 I’m based in India!
-- 🌱 I'm currently learning with Python HTML CSS JavaScript PHP.
+- 🌱 I'm self-taught and currently learning with Python HTML CSS JavaScript PHP.
 - 💻 My fields of interest are Web Development and Software Development.
 - 📧 How to reach me: ronniepradhan2000@gmail.com
 - 🤝🏻 I can collaborate on small projects.